tmarkec/take_a_hike/README.md

 # Take a hike

-Take a hike is fully responsive full stack webiste that I built using the Dajngo Full Stack framework for my Portfolio Project 4.
-I created this website to promote adventure style of life and to give users opportunity to explore local area/ mountains with us.
+Take a hike is a fully responsive full-stack website that I have built using the Django Full Stack framework for my Portfolio Project 4.
+I created this website to promote an adventure style of life and to give users the opportunity to explore local areas and mountains with us.

 ![Am i responsive image](readme-docs/images/amiresponsive.jpg)